Public Announcer: Job Description & Career Info

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of announcers in general is expected to grow very little between 2012 and 2022, by only 2%.
-While many broadcasting companies are consolidating and increasing their use of syndicated programs, resulting in a lower demand for announcers, the BLS reports that jobs in radio and television broadcasting are expected to grow very little, if at all, between 2012 and 2022, due somewhat to the growth of satellite stations and national news.
-The BLS also reported that the average annual broadcasting salary for a public announcer in 2012 was $40,070, with earnings being higher in large metropolitan areas.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of public address system and other similar announcers is expected to increase by 3%, while the field in general is expected to decrease between 2014 and 2024, by 11%.
+While many broadcasting companies are consolidating and increasing their use of syndicated programs, resulting in a lower demand for announcers, the BLS reports that jobs in radio and television broadcasting are expected to decrease between 2014 and 2024, due somewhat to the growth of satellite stations and national news.
+The BLS also reported that the median salary for a public announcer in 2015 was $26,930, with earnings being higher in large metropolitan areas.

 Alternate Career Options